HETI History

 The first plans for an international forum appeared.
 This led to the initiative being formed, which encouraged the organizations of the member countries to send delegates to the next congress, who had the authority to start an international federation.

-V. International Congress in Milan (I) 1985
+V. International Congress in Milan (I) in 1985

-had the title: Rehabilitation Through Riding.
+Congress title: Rehabilitation Through Riding

 The possibilities of rehabilitation and developmentally supportive work with the horse were presented through magnificent performances.
 Delegates from 12 nations came together and voted in favor of an international organization.
 The name was agreed: RDI = Riding for the Disabled International.
-A preparatory executive board was voted in with Dorothee Ames (Can) as the president and Jane Wykeham Musgrave (GB) as the general secretary.

 Jean Tebay (USA) offered to prepare an initial overview of the training courses for therapeutic riding available in the various countries.
 Octavia Brown (USA) wished to do the same for a collection of publications on Therapeutic Riding.
 Dorothee Ames (Can) took over the preparation for further developments for the VI.
 Congress in Toronto.
 Jane Wykeham-Musgrave (GB) took over, as a condition of the above, public duties and the collection of constitutional drafts from the national associations.